Revival meeting: Meetings

+Influence

+In her book God Gave Rock and Roll to You: A History of Contemporary Christian Music, historian Leah Payne draws a connection between 19th and 20th-century revivals and the creation and culture of contemporary Christian music in the latter 20th century, with music playing a key part in revivals.
+Payne writes that revival meetings were "in many ways, the rock concerts of the early twentieth century."
+James D. Vaughn and his publishing company sold a number of songbooks at revival events, helping to shape a sort of celebrity culture.
+Multiple Protestant denominations began to set their theological differences aside and found shared commonality as consumers of revival songbooks.
+Revival music also featured similar themes to later contemporary Christian music, including a focus on Christian youth as the nation's future; temperance; longing for conceptions of traditional religious, patriotic, and cultural beliefs; and rejection of evolution (brought into the public consciousness through the well-known Scopes trial).

 In popular culture

 This movement has been portrayed by director Richard Brooks in his 1960 film Elmer Gantry with Burt Lancaster (who received the Academy Award for this film) and Jean Simmons, adapted from Sinclair Lewis' eponymous novel.

 The Stephen King novel, Revival, features a major character who is a revival meeting faith healer.

 There is a revival scene in the 1997 film The Apostle, starring Robert Duvall.
 Duvall's portrayal of an evangelical minister earned him an Academy Award for Best Actor nomination.

 Cormac McCarthy's novel Blood Meridian begins with a scene set at a revival meeting.

 The Academy Award-winning documentary Marjoe reviews the career of child-evangelist Marjoe Gortner, giving a behind-the-scenes look at revivals he promoted as an adult.

 Neil Diamond's Brother Love's Traveling Salvation Show depicts a revival meeting.

-The music video for OneRepublic's Counting Stars depicts a Christian revival meeting.
+The music video for OneRepublic's "Counting Stars" depicts a Christian revival meeting.

 Laura Ingalls Wilder's Little Town on the Prairie depicts a week of revival meetings at the Congregational church in De Smet, South Dakota.

 Remembrances of revival-meetings attended as a youth were the inspiration for the second movement of Charles Ives' Orchestral Set No. 2, The Rockstrewn Hills Join in the People's Outdoor Meeting.